-Hermione Gingold, Richard Attenborough and Alfred Marks recording the BBC radio show ‘Home at Eight’, 1952.
+With Hermione Gingold and Alfred Marks recording the BBC radio show ‘Home at Eight’, 1952.

-Thora Hird, Janette Scott, Richard Attenborough and Sheila Sim at London Airport (later Heathrow) ready to fly to the Uruguay Film Festival, 1955.
+With Thora Hird, Janette Scott, and Sheila Sim at London Airport (later Heathrow) ready to fly to the Uruguay Film Festival, 1955.

 Robin Tolhurst, Sadie Cole and Margaret Bass line up at the Berlei Foundation Garment Factory in Slough to pose with Richard Attenborough, as he begins filming The Bliss of Mrs Blossom.
 He plays a brassiere manufacturer with an ambition to create an inflatable universal bra, 1967.

-Richard Attenborough, 52, the film worlds newest knight, reads the message of congratulation today in the drawing room of his Richmond Green home.
+The film world’s newest knight, reads the message of congratulation today in the drawing room of his Richmond Green home.
 With him are his wife Sheila and daughters Charlotte, 16 (left), and Jane, 20.
 1976.

-Sir Richard Attenborough holds his two Oscars for his epic movie “Gandhi” at the 55th annual Academy Awards in Los Angeles, Ca., Monday, April 11, 1983.
-Attenborough won the best director and best picture awards.
-(AP Photo)
+Holding his two Oscars for his epic movie “Gandhi” at the 55th annual Academy Awards in Los Angeles, Ca., Monday, April 11, 1983.

 Mrs. Shirley Willaims, President of the Social Democratic Party, appears to be receiving support from the stars at SDP headquaters today.
 L-R: Simon Cadell, Robert Powell, Steve Race, Barry Cryer, Denis Quilley, Sir Richard Attenborough and Bamber Gascoigne.
 11/5/1983

-The cast for “A Chorus Line: surround director Sir Richard Attenborough after rehearsal in New York City on Monday, Aug.
+Surrounded by the cast for “A Chorus Line” after rehearsal in New York City on Monday, Aug.
 7, 1984.
 The 16 dancers were chosen from the more than 3,000 people who auditioned.
 (AP Photo/Nancy Kaye)

-Steven Spielberg and Richard Attenborough at the Premiere for Jurassic Park, 1993.
+With Steven Spielberg at the Premiere for Jurassic Park, 1993.